 How many times have you promised yourself you’d take that vacation as soon as you have enough money in the bank?
 You scroll past your friends’ social media travel logs with longing and wish it could be you.
 Setting aside the time and money to see the world, or even explore your home country, can sometimes seem unattainable.
 But I’m here to let you know that it’s easier than you think to satisfy your wanderlust on a shoestring budget with some advanced planning and careful research.
 Dust off your sense of adventure and make a plan to take a trip without stressing your finances.

 Traveling in the off-season is a well known way to cut travel costs.

 Off-season travel can save you on room, airfare, entertainment, and dining costs.
-Most vacation spots offer generous deals during their low season.
+Most vacation spots offer generous deals during their low season for any budget.
 Plus, you don’t have to fight the crowds that flock to popular destinations during peak seasons.
 Many savvy travelers actually prefer to avoid peak season journeys because of the crowds and difficulty making reservations, so you may have a more pleasant, as well as cheaper, trip during the off season.

 Stay in hostels instead of hotels.

 Do you hear the word “hostel” and think of a bare room with 16 metal framed bunk beds and no place to store your valuables?
 If so, you might be missing out on one of the most affordable ways to travel—and fear not, many hostels these days offer private rooms with either shared or private bathrooms.
 Hostels are very popular in Europe, but you can find them in almost every country across the globe.
 If you’re traveling on a budget, you might find hostels much more affordable than hotels, especially if you’re with a group of friends.